asifkd012020/open-itg-aws_runbooks/workdocs/Runbook.md

 ### 5. WorkDocs connections are protected with TLS 1.2

-`This Section will be updated soon.`
+`This Section will be updated soon.`  Perhaps this section can be copied and pasted from the runbook for another service.

 ### 6. WorkDocs documents are encrypted using CG managed KMS Keys